YadavSujit-git/Manual-Project--2-Payment-platform-/README.md

 The reports section contains various test reports generated during the manual testing process.
 These reports may include:

-Defect Reports (Listing all identified bugs, their severity, and resolution status)
+Defect Reports (Listing all identified bugs, their severity, and resolution status) Note : The website is now not working as these project was done in the year May 2024

 Test Execution Reports (Tracking test cases executed, passed, and failed)